 Make your own chocolate cookies, too, to store in the freezer and add to lunchboxes as needed.
 You’ll spend far less making your own in bulk than shelling out for individual shop-bought versions, and you can freeze the dough (either baked or uncooked) to make it go much further and avoid the whole lot being eaten in one sitting.

 7. Adventures of tin tin

 Don’t overlook the tins in your storecupboard for cheap and cheerful lunchbox salads on standby.
 Cost-cutting tinned white beans and chickpeas form the basis of this lunchbox-friendly smashed bean dip, perfect for popping in a pot with crudités as a hummus alternative.
 Or for a simple, thrifty and nutritious lunchbox filler, mix drained canned tuna and butter beans, then liven it up with a few snipped leftover herbs and a squeeze of lemon – plus a bit of chopped cucumber or stray tomato from the fridge.

 8. Souped up

 Invest in a small Thermos and start giving your kids cheap and cheerful soup for lunch.
-Soup is nutritious, satisfying and comes in endless varieties – kids will enjoy adding garnishes to theirs from their lunchbox, such as a spoonful of plain yogurt from Tupperware or a sprinkle of grated cheese.
+Soup is nutritious, satisfying and comes in endless varieties – kids will enjoy adding garnishes to theirs from their lunchbox, such as a spoonful of plain yogurt from from a storage container or a sprinkle of grated cheese.
 Either cook in batches for the freezer, make a ladle or two extra at dinnertime to siphon off into flasks for the next day, or raid the fridge for wilting ingredients and leftovers to repurpose into something lovely.
 Try bright green pea and lettuce soup (to use up over-the-hill salad leaves), tinned chickpea, barley and butter bean soup from your fridge and storecupboard, or every child’s favourite, tomato soup.